Beethoven’s Razumovsky Quartets

 From the collections of the Ira F. Brilliant Center for Beethoven Studies, San José State University

-The string quartet was one of the most storied genres in Classical Vienna.
-Haydn had popularized quartets and set a very high standard for quartet writing, and Mozart dedicated six of his most creative quartets to Haydn.
+By the early 19th century, the string quartet was one of the most storied genres in Vienna.
+Haydn had popularized quartets and set a very high standard for quartet writing—six of Mozart's most creative quartets were dedicated to him.
 Beethoven waited to compose his first set of quartets, Op.
 18, until he was nearly 30 because he knew they would be compared to the masterpieces of Haydn and Mozart.
-Less than a decade later, by the time of his second set, Op.
-59 in 1806, his quartets would only be compared to his own previous works.
-He had started writing longer, more challenging music with the Eroica Symphony, and the Op.
-59 Quartets would be in a similar style.
+When his second set of quartets followed less than a decade later (Op.
+59, 1806), they would only be compared to his own previous works.
+He had started writing longer, more challenging music in the Eroica Symphony, and the Op.
+59 quartets would be in a similar style.
 They weren’t explicitly about heroism, but they do, in an abstract way, tell a story about individual challenge and triumph.

 “It is unanswerable to what degree the sense of humanistic individualism in his mature music, in the heroic style and otherwise, was a conscious matter or simply Beethoven being Beethoven, an individual to the point of solipsism.
 That was who he was, and his music came out of who he was.”

-The Second Razumovsky Quartet begins with the searching, frustrating E-F half step.
-In E minor, the quartet starts with two definitive chords before a mysterious short passage is heard twice: once beginning on E and then a half-step higher on F. This uncertain opening builds to a big finish.
+The second quartet from the collection begins with the searching, frustrating E-to-F half step.
+In E minor, the quartet starts with two definitive chords before a mysterious short passage is heard twice: first beginning on E, then on F. This uncertain opening builds to a big finish.

 Beethoven’s middle period was, like all of his life, a time of intense highs and lows.
 There was an especially striking contrast between his impressive professional success and his rapidly deteriorating health.
-Though it was a roller coaster ride, it was probably his happiest period, since he was fully out of the shadow of Haydn and Mozart and earning significant money and respect for his compositions.
-He successfully channelled his struggles and tribulations into his music, whether it was health problems or the trials of war.
-He was responding to very specific circumstances in his own life but he also knew he was writing for history.
-As confident as he was in himself, even he couldn’t have imagined how famous and influential he would become.
+Though it was a roller coaster ride, it was probably his happiest period.
+He was escaping the shadow of Haydn and Mozart and earning a significant amount of money and respect for his compositions.
+He successfully channelled his struggles and tribulations into his music, whether they were health problems or the trials of war.
+He was responding to very specific circumstances in his own life, but he also knew he was writing for history.
+As confident as he was in himself, even he couldn’t have imagined how famous and influential these quartets would become.